Cuantos Kilos Son 160 Libras

 • Q: What is the most accurate conversion factor for pounds to kilograms?

 • A: The most accurate conversion factor is 0.453592 kilograms per pound.
-However, for most practical purposes, rounding to a fewer number of decimal places is sufficient.
+On the flip side, for most practical purposes, rounding to a fewer number of decimal places is sufficient.

 • Q: Why are there different units of weight?